NCanggoro/private-shell/README.md

 This is Private Shell mainly for myself
 I will add some shell again If i need it

-and yes im still learning :grinning:
+and yes im still learning 4Hea